Questioning social division, justice and inequality

 How do you relate to politicians, celebrities, your teachers or your friends?
 How do you define yourself, your family and others?
 We explore the way society works, what connects people and what divides them.

 We're ranked 1st in the UK for research environment in sociology (Grade Point Average, REF 2021) and amongst the top 50 departments in the QS World University Rankings (2019) and top 20 in the UK for research excellence (REF 2014, mainstream universities).
 We shape modern society today, advising the UN, government departments, think tanks and public bodies around the world on issues from the rights of indigenous peoples, to the regulation of the building industry, and organised crime and terrorism.

-As one of Essex's founding departments, we've focused on how people think about major social issues such as poverty, inequality, class, welfare and the 'third world' from the very start.
+As one of Essex's founding departments, we've focused on how people think about major social issues such as poverty, inequality, class, welfare and vulnerability in societies around the world from the very start.

 So, if you want to be stretched and challenged, and make a change in society, welcome home.